 Steelhead Fishing With Beads: 5 Guide Tips For More

-For over 15 years, I have been steelhead fishing with beads in rivers.
-Beads are one of my three go-to baits that I use when I’m guiding because they imitate single-free drifting salmon or trout eggs that steelhead love to eat.
+I have been steelhead fishing with beads in rivers for over fifteen years.
+Beads are one of my three go-to baits I use when I’m guiding because they imitate single-free drifting salmon or trout eggs that steelhead love to eat.

 In this article, I will share valuable insights on bead selection, rigging methods, tips for changing beads quickly, and some tips that will improve your steelhead bead fishing game.